What are holiday bookings?

 1. Spruce up your website

 Your website is your digital storefront, and just like a physical storefront, a tired look might put a customer off.
-Employ a professional or use a tool like the Little Hotelier’s website builder to create a stunning site that is capable of taking direct bookings.
+Employ a professional or use a tool like Little Hotelier’s website builder to create a stunning site that is capable of taking direct bookings.

 2. Offer exclusive holiday deals online